shakacode/react_on_rails/README.md

 ```bash
 TRACE_REACT_ON_RAILS=true && foreman start
 ```

+### Generated JavaScript

+1. See spec/dummy/spec/sample_generated_js/server-generated.js to see the JavaScript for typical server rendering.
+2. See spec/dummy/spec/sample_generated_js/client-generated.js to see the JavaScript for typical client rendering.

 ### Linting
 All linting is performed from the docker container.
 You will need docker and docker-compose installed